Sajad-Lx/customer-loan-prediction/README.md

-# Customer loan prediction Analysis
+# Customer Loan Prediction Analysis
 This is a group project in python on topic - Customer loan prediction analysis.
 This project is done for college project submission purpose.

 This project is done by group of 3 members:<br />